Kane scores twice, leads Blackhawks to 5-3 win over Flames - WHIZ News

 Sam Bennett, Michael Frolik and Sean Monahan scored for Calgary (20-17-5).
 The Flames are winless in their last five at home.
 (0-4-1).

 Robin Lehner was excellent in net for the Blackhawks, winning his sixth straight start to improve to 12-6-4.
-He finished with 41 saves.
+Among his 41 saves was a highlight-reel stop in the first period when he dove across to make a paddle stop off Johnny Gaudreau, who was set up for what looked like a sure goal by Derek Ryan.
+Five minutes into the second, Lehner thwarted Andrew Mangiapane on a breakaway.

+Rittich and the Flames fell behind 3-0 for the second game in a row.
+On Sunday night, in a 5-2 loss at home to Vancouver, Calgary was down 3-0 less than 11 minutes into the game.

+Rittich was pulled that night after three goals on seven shots.
+This time, after three goals on 11 shots, interim head coach Geoff Ward left him in and he was solid the rest of the way, finishing with 26 saves.
+His record falls to 17-10-5.

 UP NEXT